 Dragons can choose to breathe on an approach and then pass and slash with fang or claw.
 Given the movement of dragons when considering the range of their breath weapon, this implies dragons can both breathe and melee attack in the same round!
-Manticores similarly can employ their front claws as well as flinging tail spikes.
+Manticores similarly can fling tail spikes the same round they employ their front claws.

 For all missiles fired while flying, treat short range as medium (-2 to hit) and medium range as long (-5 to hit).
 Firing at long range will always miss.

-As all creatures are in motion, when applicable range attacks occur prior to any melee attack.
-As per dragons, the number of attacks per round allowed flying creatures is typically less than their default.
+As all creatures are in motion, range attacks occur prior to any (applicable) melee attack.
+The number of attacks per round allowed flying creatures is typically less than their default.
 The chimera can use claws or attack with one of its heads.
 Type 1 Demons can only slash with their rear talons.
 Giant eagles attack with their talons but not beak.
 Gargoyles spear with their horn or slash with their claws, but never both.
 Harpies either use their talons or a weapon.
 Griffons and hippogriffs attack with their talons or beak.
-The examples continue, but that demonstrates the basic principles.
+Etc., Etc.

 And what of the Fly spell?
 Well, the Fly spell specifically takes as much concentration as walking.
 Combat therefore would be much like that of a walking character.
 Two creatures using Fly can be treated as normal (grounded) movement.

-Melee combat occurs between two creatures within melee range.
-As flying creatures can close yet attack in the same round, melee combat works similarly to charge—creatures move on Initiative, yet strike in order of weapons length.
-Creatures with multiple attacks (claw/claw) would occur at the same time.
-Creatures with a multiple attacks per round with the same weapon (such as fighters with more than one attack per round) are likely far from their opponent by their second attack, similar to flying creatures only using one attack form.
-When making a melee pass, flying creatures wouldn’t expose themselves to a “free” attack, as the attack is part of their standard movement.
+Melee combat occurs between creatures within melee range.
+As flying creatures can close and attack in the same round, melee combat works similarly to charge—creatures move on Initiative, yet strike in order of weapons length (ties broken by Move, size, and Movement Class).
+Creatures with multiple similar attacks (claw/claw) would occur at the same time.
+Those with multiple attacks per round with the same weapon (such as fighters with more than one attack per round) are likely far from their opponent by their second attack, similar to flying creatures only using one attack form.
+When making a melee pass, flying creatures don’t expose themselves to a “free” attack, as the attack is part of standard movement.